-The deprecation of third-party cookies continues to intensify.
-With it comes confusion.
-Merkle this week released a guide that outlines the brief history of privacy regulations, and how organizations can own their first-party data future.
+The deprecation of third-party cookies comes confusion, Merkle released a guide in early June that outlines the brief history of privacy regulations, and how organizations can own their first-party data future.

 Managing the future requires knowledge.
 Merkle's guide, The Future of Identity in Customer Experience Management, also presents ten questions that organizations need to answer on now to survive in a cookieless future to avoid massive disruption to operations and effectiveness when the third-party cookie is no longer a viable resource.